What Does Whole Life Cost Mean to You?

 The long term funders are seeing their 25-35 year investments substantially underperforming in mid life which is driving the need for better designed and performing buildings for the whole of its life.

-Start by using the Whole Life Cost Forum Comparator Tool to assess your building at Facility level.
+Start by using the Whole Life Cost Forum Online Tool to assess

-Ensure the Main Contractor has knowledge of using Whole Life Costs and understand what required performance for assets means to them, their supply chain and more importantly for their Client.
+Establish that the Main Contractor has knowledge of using Whole Life Costs and understand what required performance for assets means to them, their supply chain and more importantly for their Client.
 Ask what they are doing to develop Whole Life Costs in their supply chain.
-Require them to use the Whole Life Cost Forum Comparator Tool when deciding which components to install since the WLCF Tool requires the performance of the asset to be defined.
+Suggest they use the Whole Life Cost Forum Online Tool when deciding which components to install since the WLCF Tool requires the performance of the asset to be defined.

 What is Whole Life Costs from the Perspective of Consultants?